cds-snc/canadalogin-static-website/website/src/en/users/manage-your-account/how-to-keep-your-account-secure.md

 Your email address is used for recovering your account if you get locked out, so you need to make sure no one else can access it by following these tips:

-- Make sure the password you use to sign in to your email is unique — do not use the same password you use on other websites (e.g. your bank, social media etc.)
+- Make sure the password you use to sign in to your email is unique — do not use the same password you use on other websites (e.g. your bank, social media)
 - Do not share your email password with anyone.
 - Enable 2-step verification on your email account — for more information on how to do this, refer to the help centre of your email provider.
-- Do not leave your email account signed in on devices you do not own (e.g. a shared device, devices of your family or friends, public computers etc.)
+- Do not leave your email account signed in on devices you do not own (e.g. a shared device, devices of your family or friends, public computers)

 ## Keep your GC Sign in password safe